d3sm0/z3l0/zelo.md

 ### Self play - what is it?
-* Clone yourself and fight!
+* Clone yourself and fight!<!-- .element: class="fragment" -->
-* As the Yous battle, observe the fight
+* As the Yous battle, observe the fight<!-- .element: class="fragment" -->
 * Use those experiences to improve further
 Note:
 easy, clone yoruself